georgiee/coding-for-kids/slides.md

 # [fit] **_technology_**

 ---
-^ And they demand our kids not to learn coding
+^ And people demand our kids not to learn coding

 ^ they actually say "our kids need to learn technology"